-The project developer shall notify Gold Standard of any material changes to the required information that they have provided, such as a revocation of, or amendments to the terms of the Letter of Authorisation.
+The project developer shall notify Gold Standard of any material changes to the required information that they have provided, such as a revocation of, or amendments to the terms of the Authorisation of ITMOs.
 Following a review, Gold Standard shall, if required, revise the identifiers of the affected GSVERs on the Impact Registry and, if applicable, shall follow the procedures for non-application of corresponding adjustments provided for in Section 1.5 | below.

-Gold Standard reserves the right to remove identifiers related to Article 6 authorisations on the Impact Registry where a Host Country withdraws its Letter of Authorisation and/or Gold Standard has convincing and conclusive evidence that necessitates a reversal of its decision to identify projects and GSVERs as having authorisations or applied corresponding adjustments attached to them.
-This may include, for instance, a breach by the Host Country of the participation requirements outlined in the Article 6.2 Decision or a failure by the Host Country to include the authorisation in its subsequent Annual Information and/or Biennial Transparency Report to the UNFCCC, in accordance with the Relevant Paris Requirements.
+Gold Standard reserves the right to remove identifiers related to Article 6 authorisations on the Impact Registry where a Host Country withdraws its Authorisation of ITMOs and/or Gold Standard has convincing and conclusive evidence that necessitates a reversal of its decision to identify projects and GSVERs as having authorisations or applied corresponding adjustments attached to them.
+This may include, for instance, a breach by the Host Country of the participation requirements outlined in the Article 6.2 Decision, a failure by the Host Country to include the authorisation in its subsequent Annual Information and/or Biennial Transparency Report to the UNFCCC, or the identification of an inconsistency during an Article 6 technical review, in accordance with the Relevant Paris Requirements.

-In cases where VERs have been labelled as eligible for use under CORSIA’s first or later phases, VERs shall remain labelled as eligible for use under the relevant phase(s) of CORSIA and the guarantee referred to in paragraph 1.2.1 |c (i). and the obligations contained therein shall remain in force, even in the event that a Host Country withdraws or amends its Letter of Authorisation or does not apply required corresponding adjustments.
+In cases where VERs have been labelled as eligible for use under CORSIA’s first or later phases, VERs shall remain labelled as eligible for use under the relevant phase(s) of CORSIA and the guarantee referred to in paragraph 1.2.1 |c (i). and the obligations contained therein shall remain in force, even in the event that a Host Country withdraws or amends its Authorisation of ITMOs or does not apply required corresponding adjustments.

-Letter of Authorisation
+Authorisation of ITMOs

-The project developer shall request a written Letter of Authorisation from the relevant Government Authority designated by the Host Country, under its arrangements for providing Article 6 authorisations made in accordance with the Relevant Paris Requirements.
+The project developer shall request a written Authorisation of ITMOs from the relevant Government Authority designated by the Host Country, under its arrangements for providing Article 6 authorisations made in accordance with the Relevant Paris Requirements.

-Gold Standard shall review the Letter of Authorisation to ensure that it fulfils the following minimum requirements:
+Gold Standard shall review the Authorisation of ITMOs to ensure that it fulfils the following minimum requirements:

 Issued by the Government Authority that has complete rights in respect of Authorisation and/or Corresponding Adjustment decisions, or, where applicable, all those host country ministries and regulatory bodies that collectively have complete rights in respect of Authorisation and/or Corresponding Adjustment decisions;

+Complies with all relevant requirements in relevant Decisions related to Article 6.2 of the Paris Agreement, as adopted by the Conference of the Parties serving as the meeting of the Parties to the Paris Agreement (CMA), and in particular includes the required elements listed in Decision -/CMA.6 Section B, paragraph 5;

 Identifies the project/activity.
 In the case of PoAs, the host country shall specify if the LoA applies to the entire PoA or specific VPA(s);